PDochev/Data-Structures-and-Algorithms/Linear DS/Singly Linked Lists/README.md

 ### Space Complexity

-Space complexity for each operation in a linked list is O(1), as no extra space is required for any operation.
+Space complexity is O(n) for a singly linked list, as we need to allocate memory for each node in the list.

 ## References